-The scalable entry and mid-range segments have ETERNUS DX S3 models which are based on enhanced performance architecture.
+The scalable entry and mid-range segments have ETERNUS DX S4 models which are based on enhanced performance architecture.
 They provide unified block and files access.
 All models within the same generation use the same types of disks, disk shelves, racks, cables and other components.
 Only the controller module is unique to each model.
-The aim is to minimize the amount of work and costs involved in operations, training and migration.
-Furthermore, this family concept enables easy upgrading – from a smaller model to a bigger one – as you just have to change the controller module.
+The aim is to minimise the amount of work and costs involved in operations, training and migration.
+Furthermore, this family concept enables easy upgrading - from a smaller model to a bigger one – as you just have to change the controller module.
 All the other components can still be used.

 Controller Enclosure (CE): The CE contains the Controller Modules (CM) and Power Supply Units (PSU) in the rear as well as the disk drives installed in the front.
 The controller enclosure can be equipped with either one controller module (single controller model) or with two modules (dual controller model).
 A single controller model can be easily upgraded to a dual controller model by just installing an extra controller.